 Put These Social Anxiety Disorder Techniques Into Action!

+Hopefully, you’ll find a few of these tips useful.
+Of course, if you’re struggling with Social Anxiety Disorder and it’s really getting in the way of your life, it’s worth considering anxiety therapy.
+Counseling is highly effective for this issue.
 I personally like to use ACT (Acceptance and Commitment Therapy) which uses practical tips such as the ones above and supports them further by increasing your mindfulness and ability to tolerate anxiety.
 It’s also great for working with those pesky thoughts that pop up in social situations that hold you back, as well as the physical and emotional discomfort that accompanies it.
+Contact me to learn more about it.

 Give these tips a try and let me know how they work!